 This post is sponsored by Visit Southeast Montana

 In recent years, I have discovered that there are so many things to do in Southeast Montana without the crowds of some of the more popular parts of the state.
-There may be a few less amenities, but in my mind it’s worth it for the solitude, wide open spaces, and fascinating cultural and natural history.
+There may be fewer amenities, but in my mind, it’s worth it for the solitude, wide open spaces, and fascinating cultural and natural history.

 We took this road trip in the fall of 2020.
 You know what that means.
 We wanted to travel responsibly, for our own health, the health of local people, and the health of the outdoors.
 We mostly visited places where we could be outside by ourselves or social distance.
 When we did go indoors we wore masks.

 This is a quick look at our itinerary around Southeast Montana.
 Keep reading for all the details on each stop.

 Day 1 – Backroads, Dinosaurs, and Geology

 - Drive the backroads